 The interior was spotless, and I really like that they had the plastic floor mats.
 It makes it so much nicer to get in a car with boots that have still have a little crude on them after a hike, that one couldn’t knock off.

 Usually, I decline all insurance because my credit card has me covered, but Iceland is a little different.
-The credit card insurance doesn’t usually cover sand and ash damage.
+It’s good to find extremely cheap auto insurance, especially when the credit card insurance doesn’t usually cover sand and ash damage.
 It is not unheard of for ash and sandstorm that can throw golf ball sized rocks.
 Getting the special insurance offered by Go Car Rental is an excellent idea.
 Car repairs aren’t cheap, and they cost about double in Iceland (trust me the bumper I damaged on my previous trip was $1800).

 Dropping off the car was easy.
 Go Car Rental has a small lot located across from the rental car office building.
 It has a nice big sign out front, plus my pick-up representative showed me where it was during the car pick-up.
 There is a gas station at the airport, so filling up upon return is easy.
 We arrived back at the airport two hours before my flight.
 We packed up our stuff, and in typical Iceland, fashion left the car keys in the glove box and caught the car rental shuttle to the airport.